Pensacola in Escambia County, Florida — The American South (South Atlantic)

 Erected by the City of Pensacola, the University of West Florida & the Historic Pensacola Preservation Board.

 Location.
-30° 24.522′ N, 87° 12.754′ W. Marker is in Pensacola, Florida, in Escambia County.
-Marker can be reached from the intersection of East Zarragossa Street and East Jefferson Street.
+Marker has been permanently removed.
+It was located near 30° 24.522′ N, 87° 12.754′ W. Marker was in Pensacola, Florida, in Escambia County.
+It could be reached from the intersection of East Zarragossa Street and East Jefferson Street.
 Located behind the T.T.
 Wentworth Florida State Museum.
 Touch for map.
-Marker is at or near this postal address: 330 East Jefferson Street, Pensacola FL 32502, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 330 East Jefferson Street, Pensacola FL 32502, United States of America.

 Related markers.
 Click here for a list of markers that are related to this marker.